 Old Geiger Grade Toll Road is a 5.7 mile lightly trafficked point-to-point trail located near Reno, Nevada that offers scenic views and is good for all skill levels.
-The trail is primarily used for horses and off road driving and is accessible from May until September.
+The trail is primarily used for horses and off road driving and is best used from May until September.
 Dogs and horses are also able to use this trail.

 off road driving